 Eliminating hepatitis C as a public health threat by 2030 is central to CanHepC's mission and is the main focus of our research agenda.
 We are also working with our national and regional partners to anchor our knowledge translation and exchange strategy around the hepatitis C elimination Blueprint and the Roadmap project.

-CanHepC held its Annual Meeting and 14th Canadian Symposium on Hepatitis C Virus in Québec City on February 27th and 28th, 2025.
+CanHepC held its Annual Meeting and 15th Canadian Symposium on Hepatitis C Virus in Toronto on February 26-28th, 2026.

 September 30 2025